MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 eb open
 ```

 This method of creating an elastic beanstalk environment will create a load balanced environment by default, which can be expensive, so I suggest you change the configuration quickly.
-You may also wish to play around with what ec2 instances are used etc.
+You may also wish to play around with what ec2 instances are used.
+Alternatively you could make some adjustements to the .ebextensions directory to force a particular type of environment to be created.

 ---